projectcontour/contour/design/gateway-apis-implementation.md

 #### Gateway
 Contour will watch its configured Gateway object.

-Contour is not able to specify the address that the Envoy deployment will listen on, and so will ignore any entries in the Gateway's `spec.addresses` field.
-Contour will not update the `status.addresses` field.
+Contour will update the `status.addresses` field if it is able to derive proper information from the environment or utilizing the `--ingress-status-address` flag allowing for that information to be passed into Contour.

 For Contour, the key Gateway section are the Listeners.
 These define how an implementation should listen for traffic described by Routes.

-(The remainder of this document assumes that [#3263](https://github.com/projectcontour/contour/pull/3263) has been approved and merged.)
+(The remainder of this section assumes that [#3263](https://github.com/projectcontour/contour/pull/3263) has been approved and merged.)

 For Listeners:
 - Listeners inside Gateways will be merged where possible.
-- Listeners that specify a port that the Contour controller considers the default secure port will have a HTTP->HTTPS redirect created for them.
+- Listeners that specify a port that the Contour controller considers the default secure port will have a HTTP->HTTPS redirect created for them [once a design is established](https://github.com/kubernetes-sigs/gateway-api/issues/51).
 - Listeners that specify a port that is not exposed via the Envoy service will be rejected.
 - Conflicts within a Gateway will result in the relevant Listeners both being rejected (as there is no way to determine which one was first).
 - Listeners are considered mergeable if all the fields out of `hostname`, `port`, and `protocol` match, with some additional rules around TLS.
 - Further merging rules are specified in the detailed design below.
 - Listeners that refer to any other Route than HTTPRoute or TLSRoute will be ignored, and a condition placed on the corresponding `status.listeners[]` object saying that it was ignored because those objects are not supported.

 The Gateway may supply TLS config, in which case it is used as a default.
 The TLS config may be overridden by HTTPRoutes if the Gateway `spec.listeners[].tls.routeOverride` is set to `Allow`.